the majestic Denali National Park

 a group of photographers brave the weather in Alaska

-There are many, many creative possibilities with nature photography.
-As you learn more about your camera, as well as the things your shutter speed can do for you, you’ll want to pay particular attention to maintaining “the right” shutter speed.
+As you learn more about your camera, you’ll want to pay particular attention to maintaining “the right” shutter speed.

 Generally speaking, the proper shutter speed is one that is fast enough to freeze motion and capture a nice, crisp image.
 If I were forced to put a number on it, I’d say I do this about 19 times out of 20, or 95% of the time.
 But how fast is fast enough?

-There is a classic rule for shutter speeds that say you should photograph at least 1/your focal length to freeze your own hand and body movement.
-That is, if you have a 300mm lens, you should photograph no slower than 1/300th of a second to eliminate the movement of your hand (if you are shooting hand-held, which is the norm, in my opinion).
+There’s a classic rule for shutter speeds that says you should photograph at least 1/your focal length to freeze your own hand and body movement.
+That is, if you have a 300mm lens, you should photograph no slower than 1/300th of a second to eliminate the movement of your hand (if you’re shooting hand-held, which is the norm, in my opinion).
 However, this doesn’t take into account image stabilization, which is a very common thing these days.

 a moment frozen in time as a bear attempts to catch a leaping salmon at brooks falls, Katmai, Alaska

-This is, of course, subjective to how still you are able to typically hold your hand, and all sorts of other variables, so I wouldn’t take this as a final, golden rule for conversion.
-But, you can see how understanding the math behind all this does give you an approximation for how fast or slow you should be shooting (personally, I never use a telephoto with anything less than 1/80th of a second…or I try to, at least).
+This is, of course, subjective to how still you are typically able to hold your hand, plus all sorts of other variables, so I wouldn’t take this as a set-in-stone rule for conversion.
+But, you can see how understanding the math behind all this does give you an approximation for how fast or slow you should be shooting.
+(Personally, I never use a telephoto with anything less than 1/80th of a second…or I try not to, at least!)

 However, there is another more significant dimension to all this, which is that moving people or wildlife don’t care how much image stabilization you have.
 You can have an 8-stop image stabilizer, but that doesn’t get the bear to stop moving.
-Thus, the below chart is a good way to use approximations for minimum shutter speed and typical movement of the subject in your scene.
+The chart below is a good way to use approximations for minimum shutter speed and typical movement of the subject in your scene.

 1/125 – general landscapes